cooperfrench95/api-validation-proxy/README.md

 ## Note

-This is a prototype version, as such there are no tests or releases, and no localisation.
+This is a prototype version, as such there are no tests and no localisation.
 Accessibility has been accounted for.
+A linux pre-release is available under Releases.

 ## Demo

 ![](https://github.com/cooperfrench95/api-validation-proxy/blob/master/DemoScreenshot1.png)